remijouannet/get10/README.md

 - really annoying sounds
 - colorful

+###Contributors
+- colors choice, profile bird and background of the last level made by [Nama](http://slimnama.tumblr.com/)

 ###Note
 - my Admob and GA ID are, of course, not push to this repo